How to Meal Prep (Beginner's Guide)

 Vegetables

-• Bell peppers: Slice and store peppers for quick additions to salads, stir-fries, or snacks.
+• Bell Peppers: Slice and store bell peppers for quick additions to salads, stir-fries, grain bowls, wraps, or snacks.

-• Broccoli or cauliflower: You can pre-chop broccoli and cauliflower for quick roasting, steaming, or adding fresh to dishes.
+• Broccoli or Cauliflower: Pre-chop broccoli and cauliflower for quick roasting, steaming, sheet pan meals, or easy side dishes.

-• Carrots: You can peel and slice or julienne carrots for snacks, stir-fries, or salads.
+• Carrots: Peel and slice or julienne carrots for snacks, salads, stir-fries, grain bowls, or meal-prep lunches.

 Fruits